 Has a fluid that flows smoothly

-ASD technology keeps perfect alignment
+ASD technology for perfect alignment

 With innovative design tweaks and weather-proof fluid inside, this Monroe shock is going to exceed your expectations.
 The shock absorber is superb at dampening the shocks that your truck receives on bumpy roads, and the price that it comes at is just pleasantly surprising.